 - Easy to remember tips from the doctor about how to communicate with others and what to do to stay safe when you have a food allergy.

-- Fantastic resource for teaching young children (toddlers, preschool, kindergarten, and even elementary students) about food allergies.
+- A fantastic resource for teaching young children (toddlers, preschool, kindergarten, and even elementary students) about food allergies.

 3. TAKING FOOD ALLERGIES TO SCHOOL